MysticCoder

 The documentation and comments in the MysticThumbsPlugin.h header file specify all the required information that you will need to successfully implement your own plugin.

-For the purposes of the example, we use the .mtp extension (which is actually the plugin extension for MysticThumbs plugins) and generate a test pattern image dynamically of the requested thumbnail size.
+For the purposes of the example, we use the .mtp extension (which is actually the extension used for MysticThumbs plugin DLLs) and generate a test pattern image dynamically of the requested thumbnail size.

 This is the meat of the plugin.

-If however, you are generating a thumbnail of an abstract nature, say for example a sound waveform similar to the existing .wav format produces, then your image could be of any arbitary size, and the desiredSize parameter can be used to determine the best size to render to.
+If however, you are generating a thumbnail of an abstract nature, say for example a sound saveform, then your image could be of any arbitary size, and the desiredSize parameter can be used to determine the best size to render to.

 The flags parameter gives you hints as to what the control panel settings are for your file extension, such as transparency, embedded thumbnail and scaling settings.
 This may be expanded upon in future releases.